chznbaum/mernmom/_posts/2016-11-17-the-new-coding-high-school-richmond-area-parents-shouldnt-ignore.markdown

 Session I: 5:30-6:30
 Session II: 6:45-7:45

 Would you take advantage of such a program for your kids?
-Share your thoughts on [Twitter](https://twitter.com/intent/tweet?text=%40chznbaum&url=http%3A%2F%2Fmernmom.com%2F2016%2F11%2F17%2Fthe-new-coding-high-school-richmond-area-parents-shouldnt-ignore.html).
-Clicking that link will open a Twitter prompt directed at me including the link to this article for your convenience.
+Share your thoughts in the comments!